 Patient safety nonprofit releases guidance for navigating medical supply chain disruptions caused by Hurricane Helene

-Since a Baxter International Inc. facility in North Carolina halted production due to hurricane damage, medical facilities may experience shortages of normal saline, dialysis solutions, and additional IV products that are critical for patient care.
+The healthcare supply chain is experiencing shortages due to destruction caused by Hurricane Helene along the southeast coast of the U.S. Since a Baxter International Inc. facility in North Carolina halted production due to hurricane damage, medical facilities are experiencing shortages of normal saline, dialysis solutions, and additional IV products that are critical for patient care.

 DOWNLOAD THE SUPPLY CHAIN REPORT